Canon 1200D vs Nikon D3400

 The Canon EOS 1200D (called Canon T5 in some regions) and the Nikon D3400 are two digital cameras that were officially introduced, respectively, in February 2014 and August 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1200D vs Nikon D3400

-The physical size and weight of the Canon 1200D and the Nikon D3400 are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Canon 1200D and the Nikon D3400 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1200D – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is notably smaller (7 percent) than the Canon 1200D.
 Moreover, the D3400 is markedly lighter (7 percent) than the 1200D.
 In this context, it is worth noting that neither the 1200D nor the D3400 are weather-sealed.